justinribeiro/blog-pwa/README.md

 # blog-pwa

-What started as an experiment in mixing Hugo, Polymer, and the PRPL pattern to build a progressive web app blog that turned into my actual blog.
+What started as an experiment in 2017 mixing Hugo, Polymer, and the PRPL pattern to build a progressive web app turned into a very robust and fast engine that powers my blog.
+As the web platform grows, so does this engine.

 ## Features